Last updated on 03/29/2016.

 - 30-inch by 48-inch access to the sink (the door can’t swing into this rectangle).
 The measurement starts from the point where a person has 9-inch vertical clearance for their feet and 27-inch vertical clearance for their knees.

-- A clear circle of at least 60 inches to allow a wheelchair to turn (the door can swing into this circle).
+- A clear circle of at least 60 inches around the side wall and 56 inches from the rear wall to allow a wheelchair to turn (the door cannot swing into the minimum required area for wheelchair-accessible toilet compartments).

 For multi-user restrooms, the guidelines follow the same principles, but include additional elements.
 George Spear, product manager at Moen, offers this information about sinks, stalls, and doors: